Software testing outsourcing

 Software testing offshore is considered more ideal when pricing is a key factor and when the task is simple enough for lesser experienced staff with limited direction.
 Offshore is also a more common choice when there can be tight coordination and time zone overlap is not an impediment.
 If the testing is more complicated and requires focused coordination and frequent interfacing with internal teams, onshore services will be more critical.
 Security and cultural alignment are also important factors that are most often satisfied by an onshore partner.

-Pros of Software Testing Outsourcing Onshore:
+Pros of software testing outsourcing onshore: